NATIONAL MINER’S DAY

 HOW TO OBSERVE #NationalMinersDay

 Throughout the day, learn about mining history and how the industry changes year after year.
 Attend a mining memorial ceremony.
 While there, familiarize yourself with the dangers and health conditions associated with mining.
 Another way to participate is by becoming educated about mining.
 Thank miners you know for their hard work.
 Visit a mining museum.
 Watch a mining documentary.
 If you’re a miner, share your experiences with others.

 Use #NationalMinersDay to post on social media.

 National Miner’s Day marks the anniversary of the worst mining accident in history on December 6, 1907, in Monogah, West Virginia.
 The disaster resulted in the deaths of 362 miners.
-In 2009, Congress proclaimed each December 6 as National Miner’s Day.
+In 2009, Congress proclaimed the day be observed each year on December 6th.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!